nader-eloshaiker/screen-geometry-app/README.md

 ### 4.1 Core

+- PNPM
+  - pnpm is up to 2x faster than npm
+  - Files inside node_modules are cloned or hard linked from a single content-addressable storage
+  - pnpm has built-in support for multiple packages in a repository
+  - pnpm creates a non-flat node_modules by default, so code has no access to arbitrary packages
 - TypeScript
   - This is such an important addition to JavaScript when generating code from an API Spec.
 Just remember that defining a `type` on an API response is ill advised, stick with `interface`.
   - Type safety may mean more code, but it also means less unit tests and more importantly, less bugs.
 I remember the days when your code will break unexpectedly due to a missing or incorrect prop!